DrSquare/prompt_engineering/README.md

 ----------

-**About the Author**: Minha Hwang is an AI specialist focusing on practical applications of large language models in business environments.
+**About the Author**: Minha Hwang is an AI applied scientist focusing on practical applications of large language models in business environments.
 Connect with me on [[Minha Hwang-LinkedIn](https://www.linkedin.com/in/minha-hwang-7440771/)] to continue the conversation.).